 - Subject to stricter not-for-profit organization financial reporting requirements (see below).

 - Provide financial statements to Corporations Canada at least 21 days before the annual general meeting of members.

 - Upon dissolution and liquidation, they must distribute remaining assets to qualified donor(s).

 A non-soliciting corporation is defined as a corporation that has not received any public funds, or less than $10,000 in public funds in each of its three previous financial years.

 Financial review for Canada Not-for-Profit Corporations

-- If annual revenue is less than or equal to $50K, the not-for-profit corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
-However, a compilation may be performed in lieu of a review if members unanimously waive the appointment of the public accountant at the annual meeting;
+If annual financial revenue is less than or equal to $50K, the not-for-profit corporation must perform a review engagement, but members can pass an ordinary resolution to require an audit instead.
+However, a compilation may be performed in lieu of a review if members unanimously waive the appointment of the public accountant at the annual meeting.

-- If annual revenue is greater than $250K, the performance of an audit engagement is mandatory.
+If annual financial revenue is greater than $250K, the performance of an audit engagement is mandatory.